 For those states of mind that are difficult to put into words, I provide sandplay therapy, a tactile, three-dimensional image-based modality that can safely illuminate aspects of self that long to be seen and understood.
 By arranging small figures and objects in a shallow sand tray, you can explore through visual sense and active imagination themes that otherwise elude verbal representation.

-My work with children is based in play therapy, a child-centered, nondirective approach that involves provision of the sort of relationship and materials (toys, props, art supplies, sand tray) children need to explore and express themselves.
+My work with children is based in play therapy, a child-centered, nondirective approach, and involves provision of the sort of relationship and materials (toys, props, art supplies, sand tray) children need to explore and express themselves.
 Play therapy has been shown to be effective across a broad range of issues; it works to foster self-responsibility through the repeated experience of choices made in the therapeutic context, its acceptance and its limits.
-My training in child-centered work has focused intensively on the use of Sandplay, a method that children often love and make brilliant use of.
+My training in child-centered work has focused intensively on the use of Sandplay, a method that children often love.